List of Avril Lavigne concert tours

 Canadian recording artist Avril Lavigne has completed six concert tours beginning with the Try to Shut Me Up Tour in 2002–03.
 This was followed by the 13-month Bonez Tour in 2004–05 and The Best Damn World Tour in 2008.
-Her ongoing Love Sux Tour will complete in May 2023.
+Her Love Sux Tour completed in May 2023.
 The following is a chronological list of her concert tours.

 Try to Shut Me Up Tour

-The Try to Shut Me Up Tour was the debut concert tour by Canadian recording artist Avril Lavigne.
-Beginning in December 2002, the tour supported the singer's debut studio album, Let Go (2002).
-The trek played 70 dates in North America, Asia, Europe and Australia.
-The concert was chronicled on the video set My World.
-Filmed at the HSBC Arena in Buffalo, New York, the DVD features the full-length concert, music videos, a behind the scenes featurette and a live CD.